All Episodes

 What?

-Someone asked to talk to the apes when we're alive the other day.
+Someone asked to talk to us.

-Myra and I have a date.
+Myron and I have a date.

 Finally.

-We were gonna watch a movie tonight.
+And we're going to watch a movie tonight.

 So yeah, I was like, yeah, no, let's watch Planet of the Apes.

-That or Garfield.
+That or Garfield?

-Have you seen the movie Garfield?
+Have you seen that movie Garfield?

 No, I haven't seen that one.